 Finally, living without alcohol for a time can improve your mental health by offering a chance to practice mindfulness, Velez says.
 “Alcohol typically results in mindlessness.
 But during a dry January, you’ll be fully mindful in your life, present in your experiences and clear-minded in decision-making.”

 Who should not do a dry January?

-If you’re insured, then your plan will most likely cover the consultation.
-But it’s always good to verify that information when you call to schedule your appointment.
-For patients who need help with financial assistance, UNC Medical Center offers resources to help.
+If you’re insured, your plan will most likely cover the consultation, but it’s always good to verify that information when you call to schedule your appointment.
+For patients who need financial assistance, UNC Medical Center offers resources to help.